Adobe-CEP/CEP-Resources/CEP_9.x/Documentation/CEP 9.0 HTML Extension Cookbook.md

  - ctrlKey:      [optional]   a Boolean that indicates if the control key was pressed (true) or not (false) when the event occurred.
  - altKey:       [optional]   a Boolean that indicates if the alt key was pressed (true) or not (false) when the event occurred.
  - shiftKey:    [optional]   a Boolean that indicates if the shift key was pressed (true) or not (false) when the event occurred.
- - metaKey:   [optional]   (Mac Only) a Boolean that indicates if the Meta key was pressed (true) or not (false) when the event occurred.
+ - metaKey:   [optional]   (macOS Only) a Boolean that indicates if the Meta key was pressed (true) or not (false) when the event occurred.
 On Macintosh keyboards, this is the command key.
 To detect Windows key on Windows, please use keyCode instead.

 To learn all key codes:

  - [Windows](https://msdn.microsoft.com/en-us/library/windows/desktop/dd375731%28v=vs.85%29.aspx)
- - Mac
+ - macOS
 	 - `/System/Library/Frameworks/Carbon.framework/Versions/A/Frameworks/HIToolbox.framework/Versions/A/Headers/Events.h`
 	 - Install [Key Codes](https://itunes.apple.com/us/app/key-codes/id414568915?mt=12) from the Mac App Store.